Latest hack to test Biden's vow for consequences for Russia

 Latest hack to test Biden’s vow for consequences for RussiaNew

 WASHINGTON (AP) — President Joe Biden says he plans to deliver a message to Russian President Vladimir Putin about the latest ransomware attacks targeting American businesses.
 It’s a conversation that could test Biden’s ability to follow through on a promise to answer such attacks with a tough response while also trying to avoid escalating tensions with Russia.
 The administration faces few easy options for a threat that in just a few months has emerged as a major national security challenge, with attacks from Russia-based gangs that have targeted vital infrastructure and extorted multimillion-dollar payments from victims.
-Biden was opaque when asked Wednesday what exactly he planned to convey to Putin in light of the latest ransomware attacks.
+Biden was opaque when asked Wednesday what exactly he planned to convey to Putin.